 Shifting from a focus of presenting learners with an abundance of theoretical content, the FPNEP has adopted a conceptual learning approach that organizes knowledge and skills into concepts that are illustrated using real-life patient situations.
 Learners study a concept, actively apply the concept to a patient scenario, and then learn a new concept.
 Each concept is then integrated with others so, by the end of a program, graduates can apply all concepts to various patient populations in a variety of primary health care settings.
 This is an active, learner-centered approach that fosters critical thinking and a deeper understanding of clinical knowledge by building on previous knowledge.
 In turn, learners are better prepared to meet the dynamic and complex needs of patients in family practice settings

 The FPNEP utilizes active learning strategies to engage learners in applying course concepts to real life situations.
 The online lessons include instructional activities that focus on the essential points that facilitate application to the family practice setting.
 These also act as a tool for self-assessment and reflection to help the learner identify areas of strength and those requiring further development.
-Interactive opportunities, including group discussions, small group work, observation days, skill labs, simulation exercises and faculty consultation are provided to enhance learners’ knowledge and skill development.
+Interactive opportunities, including group discussions, small group work, skill labs, simulation exercises and faculty consultation are provided to enhance learners’ knowledge and skill development.

-200 hours of integrated clinical provides the opportunity for learners to consolidate learning and develop competence in family practice nursing.
+Learners complete 160 hours of integrated clinical practice which provides the opportunity for the consolidation of learning and development of competence in family practice nursing.
 Prior to participating in this clinical experience, learners must be employed by the primary health care setting where the clinical will occur.
 If the learner is not employed in the primary care setting prior approval will be required.
 The clinical experience will be facilitated by faculty and a preceptor.

 Benefits for the Patients and Primary Health Care Setting

 Requirements for the FPNEP Program

-Registrations will be accepted for nurses supported by an employer to participate in the FPNEP.
+Registrations will be considered for nurses supported by a Primary Health Care employer to participate in the FPNEP.

 Program Admin: Dee Mason Dee.Mason@nshealth.ca